Accused captor of 13-year-old Wisconsin girl due in court

 Barron County Sheriff Chris Fitzgerald hailed Closs as a hero on Friday after she escaped a house in the tiny town of Gordon, Wisconsin, about 60 miles (100 km) north of her home in Barron.

 Thousands of volunteers and hundreds of law enforcement officers had searched the small town of Barron after James and Denise Closs were found shot dead in their home on Oct.
-15, their front door blown open with a shotgun, their daughter gone.
+15, their front door blown open with a shotgun and their daughter gone.

 Closs’ public defenders, Charles Glynn and Richard Jones, told reporters on Sunday they understood the emotions surrounding the case but would rely on the judicial system to treat Patterson fairly.
 They declined to comment when asked whether Patterson had confessed to police.

-A formal criminal complaint was expected to be filed on Monday, which could offer additional details that investigators have gleaned thus far.
+Local media have reported that Patterson kept a low profile and rarely interacted with neighbors.

+The New York Post published photos of the property over the weekend.
+A sign reading “Patterson’s Retreat” hung over the front door, while the ceiling inside the home was unfinished.

-Reporting by Joseph Ax and Peter Szekely in New York; Editing by Scott Malone and Marguerita Choy
+Reporting by Joseph Ax and Peter Szekely in New York; Editing by Scott Malone, Cynthia Osterman and Marguerita Choy